cimt-ag/data_vault_pipelinedescription/documentation/Data_Vault_method_coverage_and_syntax_examples.md

 		]
 ```
 ### Multiple satellites on a hub (Splitting by rate of change) {DV-4.5.2.2}
-Store the fast changing attributes of a product (price, priority) seperate from the slow/never changing attribute (name, class).
+Store the fast changing attributes of a product (price, priority) separate from the slow/never changing attribute (name, class).
 Just as reminder: A pipline only transforms one source object.
 So splitting by source system is achieved by using  different pipelines serving different satellites.
 ```json
 "fields": [